 I found a new Outback that would cost $29,900 new (essentially the same as my $30,000 original analysis) or would cost $372 per month to lease for 36 months.
 That’s $13,392 of total cost to enable 40,500 miles of driving, or 33.1 cents per mile.

 But that doesn’t include fuel (10 cents per mile), insurance (7 cents per mile) or registration fees (0.55 cents per mile).
 Once we add those expenses, the leased car costs 50.6 cents per mile.
 That’s 11% higher than the price of driving new or used (45.0 cents per mile).

 Pros and Cons of Leasing

 But there are some caveats.

 If your leased car shows more wear-and-tear than normal (it’s up to the dealer to determine that), you can be charged extra.
 Similarly, if you go over your mileage limit, you’ll be charged anywhere from 10 to 20 cents per mile.
-These are two examples of rules than make leasing more restrictive than owning.
+These are two examples of rules that make leasing more restrictive than owning.

 Not only is leasing more expensive, but it’s also more restrictive.
 From a pure personal finance standpoint, is leasing worthwhile?
 Probably not.

 But this brief analysis quantifies the difference for you.
-If you don’t mind paying a 5 cent per mile premium (roughly $700 per year), then leasing has some benefits.
+If you don’t mind paying a 5 cent per mile premium (roughly $700 per year), leasing has some benefits.

-Most significantly, in my opinion, leasing lowers your risk of catastrophic maintenance costs (e.g. reduces exposure to bad luck) and always puts you behind the wheel of a newer car.
+Most significantly, in my opinion, leasing lowers your risk of catastrophic maintenance costs (e.g., reduces exposure to bad luck) and always puts you behind the wheel of a newer car.
 Some people don’t want to be paying 40 cents per mile for their 13-year old car when they could be paying 50 cents per mile for a brand-new car.
 I get it!